Little Elm ISD Wellness Policy

 Schools will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.

 Celebrations and Rewards

-Schools should limit celebrations that involve food during the school day.
-Activities should be held after the campus lunch service.
-All foods brought from outside sources must be purchased from a commercial food service establishment (grocery store, delis, etc.)
+All foods brought from outside sources must be purchased from a commercial food service establishment (grocery stores, delis, etc.)

 Campus-approved field trips are exempt from nutrition policy.
 All meals provided by LEISD CN department will meet the nutrition standards.

 Only foods that meet the nutrition standards can be marketed as meeting the Smart Snack rules.